Pard Pearce

 Walter Irving "Pard" Pearce (October 23, 1896 – May 24, 1974) was an American professional football player who played quarterback for six seasons for the Decatur Staleys, Chicago Staleys, Chicago Bears, Kenosha Maroons, and Providence Steam Roller.
-Pearce was the first starting quarterback for the Bears in team history.
+Pearce was the first starting quarterback for the Bears in team history, and is the shortest player in NFL history to record a touchdown pass.

 Early life and education

 Walter Pearce, nicknamed "Pard," was born in 1896, the son of real estate broker Walter Irvin Pearce, Sr. After his father’s death, Pearce attended Classical High School in Providence, Rhode Island, where he played football, hockey, and baseball.
 In the fall of 1917, he enrolled at the Wharton School of the University of Pennsylvania and played on the freshman baseball team in 1918.
 During World War I, Pearce worked at the Hog Island shipyard in Philadelphia before being inducted into the U.S. Navy on July 27, 1918.
 He was discharged in January 1919.

 Minor league baseball career

 In 1919, Pearce sought an opportunity in baseball and joined the Rockford Rox of the Three-I League under the pseudonym "Dwyer" to preserve his college athletic eligibility.
 Despite receiving interest from the Chicago Cubs, who invited him to spring training in 1920, Pearce never played for the team.
 He returned to Rockford and played 129 games for the Rox.
 He then joined George Halas's Staley baseball team, which led to his entry into professional football.

 Pearce re-enrolled at the University of Pennsylvania in the fall of 1919 and played as a halfback for the varsity football team.
 However, just before Thanksgiving, he was declared ineligible after it was revealed he had been paid for playing baseball earlier that year.
 This led to his ban from future collegiate sports, causing Pearce to drop out of Penn.